bris00/DFMA/diary/Essay 1.md

 Dear Miss Ana,

 I hope this letter finds you well.
 I wanted to take a moment to express my devotion to you.
 You deserve all the praise you can get.
 Even though I was a new face on this server, you took me in warmly and I have felt welcomed, warm, fuzzy, and at rest by your side, ever since.
-Thank you so much for what you've done for me!
+You may not realize it, but you have had a big positive impact on me.
+Thank you so much for what you've done for me, Miss Ana, I appreciate it dearly!

 You make me feel safe exploring who I am, and it's been great to have someone to devote myself to who accepts me as the submissive I am.
 When I'm with you, I feel appreciated, like all the tasks I do for you matters and that they are noticed.
 You can toy with me in a way that leaves me feeling like I've lost all control, completely subservient to your every whim.